 Assistant Professor in Philosophy, University of Twente

-Join the event to listen to the first reading of two commissioned pieces to inspire and expand our thinking about our possible relationship to AI and data, and to discuss with the authors and invited experts.
+In this event we heard the first reading of two commissioned pieces to inspire and expand our thinking about our possible relationship to AI and data, and to discuss with the authors and invited experts.
+The session was not recorded in order to retain a salon-like intimacy between the authors (exploring their work in progress) and the audience.

 About the JUST AI Network